Solving strategies for data-driven one-dimensional elasticity exhibiting nonlinear strains: Summary and conclusions

 \section{Summary and conclusions}

 In this work, we extended and generalized our solving strategy, introduced in \cite{viljar2025}, based on the greedy optimization algorithm and the alternating direction method, for nonlinear systems.
 The introduced solving algorithm combines the direct data-driven solver based on the alternating direction method (ADM), introduced in \cite{ortiz_ddcm_2016}, and the Newton-Raphson scheme (see also \cite{Keip_ddcm_nonlinearbar}) at each load step, while ``greedy'' searching for better alternatives of the stress-strain data pairs to reduce the global objective function.
 We briefly discussed the computational cost of our solving strategy that is scaled with the number of searches, compared to the standard ADM-solver.
 We integrated three common initialization approaches of the data pairs: a random, a stress-free, and a structure-specific initialization, in our solving strategy.
 Particularly, we initialize the data pairs with one of these approaches for the computations at the first load step, and employ the minimizer obtained from the preceding load step as initial data pairs at the next load step.
 For nonlinear systems, the three studied initialization approaches do not guarantee globally optimal solution.
 A random initialization might lead to a diverging Newton-Raphson scheme and hence does not guarantee numerical stability.
 Using either a structure-specific or stress-free initialization improves this stability.
-We numerically illustrated via one-dimensional bar and two-dimensional truss structures exhibiting nonlinear strains with different constitutive datasets that our solving strategy achieves a better approximation of the global optima.
-This, however, comes at the expense of higher computational cost in terms of the number of iterations and computing time, which is scaled by the number of ``greedy'' searches.
-Using our solving strategy, we also computed the hysteresis loop in the load-deflection curve of a nylon rope during an industrial cyclic testing.
-We also numerically show for truss structures that our solving strategy generally improves the robustness.
-Particularly, it reduces the effect of the initialization approaches, an unsymmetrical data distribution, and a noisy data on the global objective function.
-It also reduces the effect of an unsymmetrical data distribution on the accuracy of the discrete structural solution.
-The computational cost of our solving strategy, however, strongly depends on the data distribution and is increased more significantly by the asymmetry or noises in the data distribution, compared to the standard solving strategy based on ADM.